Project Award Amount $40,000 - Revised after August 28th 2025 Call for Applications

 Family Support Award proposals are intended to help researchers maintain research productivity in the face of significant but temporary time commitments related to significant family caregiving needs.
 During the development of a research career, faculty need to focus intensively on their research over an extended period of time.
 Due to the demands of family care, faculty may struggle to keep up with an ambitious research agenda especially during and immediately after periods of more intense family caregiving.
 The funding will provide supplemental support to assist with addressing gaps in research productivity (e.g., obtaining preliminary data for grant submission, PI salary to support research activity both on projects or for grant writing, research personnel or research material support to enhance productivity, to aid grant proposal preparation tasks, etc.).

 This mechanism is specifically designed to support investigators with significant caregiving needs (e.g., caring for an ill child, or caring for an ill or elderly parent, partner, or loved one).
-Personal or professional context or background related to income disadvantage, gender or underrepresented investigator status may also be described if there are intersectional impacts relevant to caregiving responsibilities or capacity to conduct research.
+Personal or professional context or background related to income disadvantage or other adverse experiences may also be described if relevant to caregiving responsibilities or capacity to conduct research.

-Eligible faculty (see below) will complete a structured application describing the need for additional support, the value and goals of the research to be pursued, and how the funding will extend the current research program.
+Eligible faculty (see below) will complete a structured application describing the value and goals of the research to be pursued, how the funding will extend the current research program and the need for additional support.

 Applicants must demonstrate a compelling need for the supplement that is related to caregiving responsibilities which interfere with time available for research.
 Funds are meant to provide additional support for ongoing research during this period.
 All applicants must have existing research support such as a career development award or research project grant and show evidence of strong research training and productivity.
 Funds cannot cover investigator time that is already supported through an alternative mechanism (i.e., department-covered parental leave).